 Browsing these three sites is a good way to find out what a particular deck is worth—or at least, what dealers want it to be worth.
 I’ve seen mass-market decks that originally retailed for about $20 offered for $300 or more.
 And that’s without the deck being particularly rare or sought-after.
 Some dealers buy up all the current Tarot titles they can, just hoping that the publisher will sell out and the value of the deck will shoot up.

 Don’t be discouraged if you find your coveted deck listed at an insane price.
 Remember, the value of something is only what someone else will pay.
 It’s often the case that the seller has no idea what the item is worth.
-They know do they have the only one available, and they’re simply trying to get the best price from some eager collector.
+They do know they have only one available, and they’re simply trying to get the best price from some eager collector.
 The seller may come down if no one bites, or if similar listings pop up.
 They will certainly come down if the deck is reprinted.
 If you’re willing to wait, it’s entirely possible that you might find the same title somewhere else for much less.

 Try setting up alerts so you can be notified when your wish list items show up in listings.
 Large marketplace like eBay and Amazon usually support this function.
 Of course, if the deck you want is truly rare and at the top of your list, you may wish to snap it up as soon as you get a chance.